wjr83/Interactive-Lab-Hub/Lab 2/README.md

 - Nice contrast in colors and curves
 - The labels seem to distract a bit from this
 - I would try to find a way to fullscreen the visuals and discard the text and white space
-- The aesthetics are really awesome, thinking about ways to maximize there appearance
+- The aesthetics are really awesome, thinking about ways to maximize their appearance
 - Maybe divide the 3 units of time across 3 different screens, integrating a button to push between them
 - Overall I think you're on to something great with this, just need to try and remove the text distractors
 - Add dynamic art component (similar to abstract screensaver, but this time the art itself should tell time).
 - How important are the hours and minutes polar displays of time?
 Maybe these can be smaller compared to the seconds display as they change less frequently.
-- - Maybe stack the hours and minutes vertically and center the seconds polar display on the screen.
+- - Maybe stack the hours and minutes vertically and center the seconds' polar display on the screen.

 # Lab 2 Part 2